-2.3.2 Probability of assets failing increases with age
+2.2.2 Probability of assets failing increases with age

 Network asset failure probabilities and asset unavailability have a significant effect on the expected level of involuntary load shedding.
 Ausgrid has adopted well-accepted models for feeders to estimate the probability of failure.
+For underground cables, the Crow-AMSAA model is used to determine both the probability of failure and unavailability1.
 In general, the probability of failure increases with asset age.